-Earlier this week (May 23rd 2015), American mathematician and the person upon whom the film A Beautiful Mind is based, John Nash, died in a car crash.
-Nash innovated the concept of game theory, a now accepted and widely used strategic basis for business, religion and even spying.
-His risk model underpins everything from the Mexican standoff to the prisoners dilemma and his theory of mutually assured destruction comes closer than anything in explaining why America and Russia never actually went to war.
+Earlier this week (May 23rd 2015), an American mathematician and the person upon whom the film A Beautiful Mind is based, John Nash, died in a car crash.
+Nash innovated the concept of game theory, a now accepted and widely used strategic basis for business, religion, and even spying.
+His risk model underpins everything from the Mexican standoff to the prisoners dilemma.
+His theory of mutually assured destruction comes closer than anything to explaining why America and Russia never actually went to war.

-Surveillance, as long as both countries knew the other was doing the same thing, was enough to keep real hostilities at bay.
-Fast forward to 2014 and the Snowden leaks, revelations surrounding international surveillance and counter surveillance came thick and fast, once again calling to mind Nashs theories.
+As long as both countries knew the other was doing the same thing, surveillance was enough to keep real hostilities at bay.
+Fast forward to 2014, and the Snowden leaks, revelations surrounding international surveillance and counter-surveillance came thick and fast, once again calling to mind Nashs theories.
 Who had America been spying on?
 Whod been returning the favour?
 Where was Snowden in all of this?
 It was almost too much to take in.
-But one of the most interesting things to come out of the flurry of leaks was that America was actually spying on some rather unexpected countries.
+But one of the most interesting things to come out of the flurry of leaks was that America was spying on some rather unexpected countries.

-Jordan - Proximity to Israel, lots of oil, although main ally in Middle East.
+Jordan - Proximity to Israel, lots of oil, although main ally in the Middle East.

 Iran - One of Americas main concerns in recent years.
 Have they got nuclear weapons?

-Pakistan - Taliban presence, nuclear capability, hideout for many high profile terrorist leaders, including Osama bin Laden.
+Pakistan - Taliban presence, nuclear capability, a hideout for many high-profile terrorist leaders, including Osama bin Laden.

 Kenya - Growing influence of China in the nation, proximity to war-ravaged Somalia, home to a number of Al Shabaab cells.